Red Wings, Detroit Say Farewell To Storied Joe Louis Arena

 DETROIT (AP) — The unmistakable whiff of a sewer line hits you near the corner of Steve Yzerman Drive and Jefferson Avenue before you set foot on the steps that climb into Joe Louis Arena, a nearly windowless, drab grey building on the banks of the Detroit River.

-Despite the stench and lack of sunlight, the Motor City has enjoyed many fond memories in the home of the Detroit Red Wings, where the franchise has raised four Stanley Cup banners to rafters also crowded by tributes to some of hockey’s all-time greats, like Gordie Howe and Steve Yzerman.
+Despite the stench and lack of sunlight, the Motor City has enjoyed many fond memories in the home of the Detroit Red Wings, where the franchise has raised four Stanley Cup banners to its collection of 11 in rafters also crowded by tributes to some of hockey’s greats such as Gordie Howe and Yzerman.

 Detroit had one of the best runs in NHL history from the early 1990s until last season, when they tied the third-longest playoff streak in league history.
 Years ago, though, its hockey team was known as the “Dead Wings,” and cars were given away to get fans to attend games shortly after moving from Olympia Stadium to Joe Louis Arena for the 1979-80 season.

-“This team was not very good when The Joe opened,” said NBC announcer Doc Emrick, a Michigan resident who was a season-ticket holder for 20-plus years.
+“This team was not very good when The Joe opened,” said NBC announcer Mike Emrick, a Michigan resident who was a season-ticket holder for 20-plus years.

 MR. HOCKEY’S RETURN: Howe played for the Red Wings from the 1946-47 season until retiring for the first time in 1971.
 He returned on Feb.
 5, 1980, in his 50s as a Hartford Whaler and was welcomed back at the NHL All-Star Game with an ovation people are still talking about nearly four decades later.

-“That can’t be duplicated,” said Al Sobotka, who has taken care of the ice for the Red Wings for decades.
+“That can’t be duplicated,” said Al Sobotka , who has taken care of the ice and the rest of Joe Louis Arena for the Red Wings for decades.
 “It was unbelievable.
 The atmosphere was jumping.”

 HOOPS AT THE JOE: The Pistons were pushed out of their home in the suburbs at Pontiac Silverdome due to a scheduling conflict on April 27, 1984, when they closed an opening-round series against the Bernard King-led New York Knicks.
 Hall of Famer Isiah Thomas scored 16 points in the final 90 seconds of regulation for the Pistons to force overtime before the Knicks went on to win the game and series.